sethtroisi/prime-gap/README.md

   * [ ] Option to output m with gcd(m, d) != 1
   * (Method2)
     * [ ] Make method2 the default
-    * [ ] Consider calculating skipped PRP based on index (earlier is 1.0, end of sieve is 0.005)
     * [ ] Ctrl-c then just writes out the results at that point.
 * double\_check.py
   * [ ] run ecm on random unknowns and verify factors found > sieve limit